 Barra Awards FAQ

-The Barra Awards will continue to: 1) provide unrestricted, multi-year funding to organizations that demonstrate exemplary leadership, performance and adaptability; 2) provide grants in the areas of Arts & Culture, Education, Health and Human Services; and, 3) use a diverse pool of nonprofit leaders to recommend exemplary organizations for Barra Awards.
+The Barra Awards 1) provide unrestricted three-year funding to organizations that demonstrate exemplary leadership, performance and adaptability; 2) provide grants in the areas of Arts & Culture, Education, Health and Human Services; and, 3) use a diverse pool of social sector leaders to recommend exemplary organizations for Barra Awards.

-Why are you moving from a two year to a three year grant program?
+Have you moved from a two-year to a three-year grant program?

-We believe that a combination of flexible financial support and the opportunity to share ideas with other leaders from different disciplines and networks helps them discover new ideas and better solutions to problems.
+Yes.
+We believe that a combination of flexible financial support and the opportunity to share ideas with other leaders from different disciplines and networks can help them discover new ideas and better solutions to problems.
 But we recognize that this kind of work takes time.
-Based on what we have learned from grantees through conversations, applications, surveys, reports and events, we believe that a longer grant cycle will enable Barra staff to provide more intentional resources and supports to a cohort of Barra Awardees.
+Based on what we have learned from grantees through conversations, applications, surveys, reports and events, we believe that a three-year funding cycle will better support the needs of grantees and will enable Barra staff to provide more intentional resources and supports to a cohort of Barra Awardees.

 I received a Barra award in the past, am I eligible in the next round?